z390development/z390/doc/contributing/contribute_cics.md

    nnnn is one more than the last one starting from 0001 or the file number if you are replacing a previous one.
    Note: The final CEMT P SHU command is not included in the SEQInnnn stream.
-6. Repeat the above steps for each of your transactions
+5. Repeat the above steps for each of your transactions

 ### Runnning the simulation

-1. In the `Z390CICS.INI` file, set `SEQ_TERM=YES`.
+1. If you want the simulation to shut down after running, a sample stream is provided called `SEQISHUT.TXT`, copy this to a new file called SEQInnnn, where nnnn is the next available input file sequence.
-   This will automatically adjust other INI parms:
+2. Run `cics\bat\Z390RT.BAT` to start Z390\CICS
-1.1 `LOCAL_TERMINALS=0`
+2.1 This uses the Z390RT.INI file which has `SEQ_TERM=YES`
-1.2 No `INITIAL_TRANSID=`
+    This adjusts other INI parms:
-1.3 `TRACE_LOCALS=NO`
+2.2 `LOCAL_TERMINALS=0`
-2. If you want the simulation to shut down after running, a sample stream is provided called `SEQISHUT.TXT`, copy this to a new file called SEQInnnn, where nnnn is the next input file sequence.
+2.3 No `INITIAL_TRANSID=`
-3. Start Z390\CICS
+2.4 `TRACE_LOCALS=NO`
-   It will run and shut down if item 2 above has been done.
+3. The regression test will run and shut down if item 1 above has been done.
    It will use the SEQInnnn files as input and creates a single `SEQO0001.TXT` file as output.
    The output streams are also sent to the Sequential terminal.

 ### Running the comparator

-1. Run `Z390CMPG`
+1. Run `cics\bat\Z390CMPG.BAT`
    This will compare all SEQCnnnn files with the new output stream `SEQO0001.TXT`.
    It produces `SEQCOMP.TXT` with those data streams that have differences.
    There is a WTO message at the end with the number of streams that have